The PAU Survey: galaxy stellar population properties estimates with narrowband data: Stellar population properties

 Moreover, we confirm that especially stellar masses are mostly independent of the applied SED model, with a robust estimate for all fitting codes.
 Similarly, we identify difficulties in the age recovery, as the miniJPAS results also found distribution mismatches between different codes for this property.
 On the other hand, we find a strong dependence of the metallicity on the SED code, which is not apparent in their results.
 We relate this though to the short sampling and the more flexible dust models applied, as well as the difference in stellar template libraries in our setups, which was not an issue for miniJPAS due to application of the latest version of the BC03 templates \citep{Plat2019} for all codes.

 Overall, such discrepancies between similar studies again emphasize how unstable physical property estimates even at similar resolutions can be.
 If the SPS model assumptions, stellar spectral libraries, or inferences frameworks differ, varying biases in the recovery of physical properties of stellar populations of galaxies have to be expected.
 This arises especially for ages, dust attenuation parameters and the mean stellar metallicity, given the difficulty in their estimation with clearly resolved emission lines or other spectral features.
-Recent work by \cite{Nersesian2024} also concluded that stellar populations properties from SED fitting with \textsc{Prospector} are dominated by the modelling approach even with deep photometric data with a broad baseline, including narrow-bands.
-This, combined with the differences between our results and previous narrow-band studies, indicates that the increased spectral resolution of current narrow-band surveys does not yield an improved robustness of galaxy physical properties measurements, due to the large biases induces by the SPS modelling choices.
+Recent work by \cite{Nersesian2024} also concluded that stellar populations properties from SED fitting with \textsc{Prospector} are dominated by the modeling approach even with deep photometric data with a broad baseline, including narrowbands.
+This, combined with the differences between our results and previous narrowband studies, indicates that the increased spectral resolution of current narrowband surveys does not yield an improved robustness of galaxy physical properties measurements, due to the large biases induces by the SPS modeling choices.